-Much of my work, including my PhD thesis, is still unpublished.
-For a better overview of my work, have a look at the research section of my webpage.
+Much of my work, including my PhD thesis, is currectly under review or in the process of submission.
+For more work in progress, have a look at the research section of my webpage.

 Peer reviewed journal articles and book chapters